A "journey of rebirth" at Yamagata's power spot, Dewa Sanzan Shrine.

 A Journey of Rebirth

-If you are an experienced climber, you can go directly down to Mt.
-Yudono after climbing Mt.
+If you are an experienced climber, you can go directly down to Yudenyama after climbing Gassan, but if you drive to the 8th station of Gassan and go down to Yudenyama, you will have to go back to the 8th station of Gassan to get your car.
 Note that there is currently no bus service directly to Mt!
 The most common route is to climb the mountain from Gassan Hachiaome and return to Gassan Hachiaome.

 If you are pressed for time, a visit to the Nakanomiya Shrine at the Gassan Hachiaome is also recommended.
 It takes about one hour by car from Mt.
 The wooden path around the eighth station takes about 90 minutes, so you can visit the shrine in half a day.